Rich History of the Solomon Islands

 For those wanting to explore this hidden gem of history local guides can offer the inner secrets as you discover the Islands mystery.
 We have put together a few of our favourite history spots for you:

 East of Honiara, just before reaching the shores of Tetere Beach you will discover a dirt track, this leads you to several abandoned amphibious troop carriers.
 Prickly thorns surround the tarnished relics, adding to the historic charm of the site.
 When you head back to the beach the Tetere Beach WWII museum is home to a large range of collectables – from vintage soft drink bottles enjoyed by American troops through to a myriad of vehicles.

 One of the highlights of the Museum is meeting Sir Jacob Vouza’s Grandson Sammy Basoe, the owner of this treasure.

 Near the capital, you can take a short stroll from the shore and discover Bonegi 1, 2 & 3.
 Three Japanese wrecks that you can dive amongst and enjoy both the history of Solomon Islands and the breath-taking marine life, try and spot a turtle, ray or even a shark.

 If you are looking to take your dive experience a little further, visit our Dive page to help make your underwater discovery easy.

 Scattered around the Island you will find such artefacts as rusting jeeps, tanks and amphibious vehicles.
 Look closely, not only has mother nature caused them to age but she has also claimed them as her own by camouflaging them in natural vegetation.
 As you dig deeper watch out for foxholes and caves, used by the Japanese to keep watch and hide when the enemy was getting closer.

-Immerse yourself in the history of Solomon Islands with Go West Tours, based at the Agnes Lodge this boutique operation offers a wide range of excursions to enhance your Island experience.
+Immerse yourself in the history of Solomon Islands with Go West Tours, based at the Agnes Lodge in Munda.
+This boutique operation offers a wide range of excursions to enhance your Island experience.